Oscar bait: The Deer Hunter

-The first film to deliberately seek Oscar nominations as a marketing strategy was The Deer Hunter in 1978.
+The first film to seek Oscar nominations as a deliberate marketing strategy was 1978's The Deer Hunter.
 After a disastrous test screening of the lengthy Vietnam War epic in Detroit, Universal turned to another producer, Allan Carr, with both Broadway and Hollywood experience, for advice on how to successfully market a depressing film.
 Carr realized that, with such a grim subject and brutal depictions of war and torture, the only way viewers would seek the film out was if it had been nominated for Academy Awards.
 Carr, once the producers had hired him as a consultant, arranged for two two-week screenings at a single theater in New York and Los Angeles before the year ended, the minimum requirements for Oscar eligibility at that time.
 The audiences were limited to critics and Academy members.
 After that, Universal pulled the film from distribution save for some showings on Z Channel, a boutique cable network that catered to film enthusiasts with showings of rare, arty movies and exclusive director's cuts of more popular ones.
 "We will cultivate the right audience," Carr promised.
 "The Deer Hunter is an Oscar winner!"

 When the Oscar nominations were announced, The Deer Hunter received nine.
 It was immediately put into wide release with advertising and publicity materials drawing attention to the nominations.
 Ultimately it won five, including Best Picture.
 "It's a common pattern today," said Thom Mount, then president of Universal, years later.
 "But it was unheard of in 1978.
 Now everybody does it."
-Critic Ty Burr agrees.
-"The practice is the equivalent of a triumphant slam dunk in the final seconds, and it often wins the game," he wrote in a 2013 New York Times Magazine article.
+Critic Ty Burr agrees: "The practice is the equivalent of a triumphant slam dunk in the final seconds, and it often wins the game," he wrote in a 2013 New York Times Magazine article.